Yechezkel Taub (Yablon): Fundraising and war years

 Taub's niece had a home in New York, where Taub stayed.
-He travelled and raised money from Zionist-friendly Orthodox communities, and from the Federation of Polish Jews in America.
+He travelled and raised money from Zionist-friendly Orthodox communities, and from the American Federation for Polish Jews.
 That organisation bought 400 acres of land for Kfar Hasidim at his urging, for Jews to escape Poland to Palestine.
 But two months later, the Nazis invaded Poland.
-Taub was unable to return to Israel to effectuate the plan.
+Taub was unable to return to Palestine to effectuate the plan.
 Desperate to do anything to help fight the Nazis, he began working as a laborer in war-related programs.

 Taub moved west and found work in San Francisco and Los Angeles shipyards.
-At the time, he still maintained his title of Yabloner Rebbe and was still Sabbath-observant.
+At the time, he still used the title 'Yabloner Rebbe' and was shomer Shabbat, though he had begun using a new name, George Nagel, for work purposes.

 New life

 Reports of the annihilation of Polish Jewry caused Taub enormous distress.
-He had failed his Polish constituents, and sent many of elderly and infirm emigres back to Poland.
+He had failed his Polish followers and sent many elderly and infirm emigrés back to Poland.
 He was also certain their remaining relatives in Kfar Hasidim blamed him for their deaths, though the Jewish National Fund had forced him to do so.
 Distraught, and believing he had no Hasidim left to call him Rebbe, he abandoned not only the title, but all the trappings of Orthodox Jewry.

-The skills in construction and drafting that he had picked up in the shipyards were useful to start a real estate and construction business.
+The construction and drafting skills he had picked up in the shipyards were useful for starting a real estate and construction business.
 A few of his construction and real estate partners knew of his past life, as well as some minor Hasidic personalities based in Los Angeles.
-They protected his confidentiality, notably even when, in the Taub's/Nagel's presence, a Hasid recalled his experience with the Yabloner Rebbe in Europe.
+They protected his confidentiality, notably even when a Hasid recalled his experience with the Yabloner Rebbe in Europe in his presence.

-When he was about 70, he suffered major financial setbacks.
-His business empire collapsing, and not even paying property tax on his developments, he became sick and hospitalized.
-Some introspection prompted by sick visits from a journalist and Top Gun author Ehud Yonay, a secularized Israeli relative, caused him to decide to pursue a college degree.
-In 1972, upon becoming well again, he enrolled in San Fernando Valley State College, now California State University Northridge (CSUN).
+When he was about 70, Taub suffered major financial setbacks.
+His business empire collapsing, he could not even pay the property tax on his developments.
+He became sick and was hospitalized.
+Some introspection prompted by sick visits from a journalist and a secularized Israeli relative, Top Gun author Ehud Yonay, led him to decide to pursue a college degree.

+In 1972, upon becoming well again, Taub enrolled in San Fernando Valley State College, now California State University, Northridge (CSUN).
 He gained some public notoriety as the septuagenarian living in a dormitory with typical college kids.
-He earned a Bachelor's degree in psychology in 1975.
+He earned a bachelor's degree in psychology in 1975.
 He completed a Master's dissertation in 1978, a book about his counseling of recovering drug addicts, named Paradise Cove—They Escaped the Cuckoo's Nest.